- An employment bond is an agreement that defines the terms of employment between the employer and the employee.

 There are a few requirements for a valid employment bond:

-- The terms and conditions that are stated in an employment bond must be reasonable, and the employer has to provide enough necessary material to prove the reason for the conditions imposed on the employee to refrain from violating the company’s confidential information and interests.
+- The terms and conditions stated in an employment bond must be reasonable, and the employer has to provide enough necessary material to prove the reason for the conditions imposed on the employee to refrain from violating the company’s confidential information and interests.
 This will safeguard both the employer’s interests and the employee’s interests.

 An employment bond is employer-friendly